corda/corda-docs-portal/content/en/platform/corda/1.0/cenm/workflow.md

 Response Body:

-Rejection reason code: 8.
+"Rejection reason code: 8.
 Description: On a Sanctions Watchlist.
 Additional remark: No additional remark.”